-If your clients then hear that you didn't have anything in place to protect their data, all that trust you've spent years building, will be gone.
+If your clients then learn that you didn't even have anything in place to protect their data, all that trust you've spent time building will be gone.

-Now you know you can't ignore cyber security, what do you do?
+So you can't ignore cyber security - what do you do?

-Contrary to popular belief, you don't need an £100,000 investment or a team of cyber security specialists to take care of your business' cyber security.
+Contrary to popular belief, you don't need a £100,000 investment or a team of cyber security specialists to take care of your business' cyber security.

-So here's what you can do right now, this very moment, to make you safer.
+So here's are some critical steps you can take, this very moment, to make your business and your clients feel safer.